 - LOW PRICE: 6 EXTRA free months (79% off - link below)

 - 2,048-bit RSA keys and SHA256 authentication

 PrivateVPN, the last entry on our list, is an excellent provider.
 Its VPN will allow you to safely stream, surf, and download content from the web, or simply check social media accounts or your e-mail with full anonymity and from anywhere, including Turkmenistan.
 Important features of the service are its speed and its ease of use.
 It is one of the best VPNs for general daily use.
 As for the client software, it is available for smartphones, desktop and laptop computers, and even Fire TV.
 It boasts a lightweight and easy to use interface.
 This provider is a great option for anyone who wants to use a VPN but doesn’t want to have to deal with complicated interfaces.

-PrivateVPN’s network is comprised of over 100 servers in 56 different countries.
+PrivateVPN’s network is comprised of over 150 servers in around 60 different countries.
 This provider can certainly deliver the speed, security, and location variety that seek.
 On the security front, it uses 256-bit AES encryption and it keeps your connection safe with an automatic kill switch and DNS leak protection.
 The supplier has a zero logging policy on all traffic for an excellent level of privacy.